Aliases for TRIM68 Gene

 GeneCards Summary for TRIM68 Gene

 TRIM68 (Tripartite Motif Containing 68) is a Protein Coding gene.
-Diseases associated with TRIM68 include prostate cancer and systemic lupus erythematosus.
-Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Immune System.
+Diseases associated with TRIM68 include Prostate Cancer and Systemic Lupus Erythematosus.
+Among its related pathways are Immune System and Interferon gamma signaling.
 GO annotations related to this gene include ligase activity and androgen receptor binding.
 An important paralog of this gene is TRIM58.

 UniProtKB/Swiss-Prot for TRIM68 Gene